Ovid/zen-of-test-suites/README.md

 >  * Records xUnit tests
 >  * Mark the build unstable or fail according to threshold values

+In other words, there's an "acceptable" level of failure.
+What's the acceptable level of failure when you debit someone's credit card, or you're sending their medical records to someone, or you're writing embedded software that can't be easily updated?

+Dogmatism aside, you can make a case for acceptable levels of test failure, but you need to understand the risks and be prepared to accept them.
+However, for the purposes of this document, we'll assume that the acceptable level of failure is zero.

 ### There is little evidence of organization